theevocater/tumblrposts/android/android.markdown

 it up scroll around and swipe away apps reduces the barriers to app switching.
 This has been great with copying between apps or flipping between lastpass.

-### App Springboard (I'm sure this has an actual name)
+### App Menu

-The visual metaphor is fairly confusing.
+The visual metaphor in the little .
 If you pull to the one side it tilts, but flipping through is like a deck of cards.
 Why is this different than the home screens which are very clearly laid out next to each other?
 I've also had apps disappear from the launcher after an update.
 Why can't you search it?
 Bizarre.
 The widgets list is entirely useless.
 Things aren't consistently named and are sorted alphabetically rather than by which app created them so it tends to go on for pages after even just a few apps are in installed

 ### Interface consistency is all over the map among google apps